AngieYi/Ship_Movements_On_3D_Earth/README.md

 2. The point cloud is handled by vertex and fragment shader, each point is a texture image.

-3. The ship path line is visuzlized by some controll points.
+3. The ship path line is visuzlized by some control points.